stutzlab/userme/README.md

 * For a successful access token creation from refresh tokens
   * The account must be enabled
   * The password must be still valid (not expired)
+* Social logins
+  * If account enabled and a valid social (Facebook/Google) token is acquired, a Userme JWT token along with refresh tokens will be created and it can be used in the same way as a local email/password is used.
 * In future we may add TOTP capabilities too.
 Please contribute on that!

 ## Usage